google/fonts/ProjectChecklist.md

 Each Github repo must have a README.md that summarises the project, and inlines a sample.png file near the top.

+- [ ] OFL.txt

+Each Github repo must have an OFL.txt containing the full text of the SIL Open Font License, and a copyright notice on the first line.
+Typically this notice does **not** have a Reserved Font Name at the end, or if it does, the name declared is not used anywhere else in the project.

+Since the copyright authors can change over time, you may write the notice for the "Acme" family as

+    Copyright 2016 The Acme Project Authors (info@foundry.com)

+If you do this ([example](https://github.com/NDISCOVER/Arima-Font/blob/master/OFL.txt)) the project must list the authors, so include 2 more files:

+- `AUTHOR.txt` listing copyright holders. ([example](https://github.com/NDISCOVER/Arima-Font/blob/master/AUTHORS.txt))
+- `CONTRIBUTORS.txt` listing people who contribute who are not direct copyright holders.
+For example, those who work for a company that holds their copyrights as part of their employment contract. ([example](https://github.com/NDISCOVER/Arima-Font/blob/master/CONTRIBUTORS.txt))

+If there is only one copyright author, you may omit those two files and list them directly in the notice, such as

+    Copyright 2016 Firstname Lastname (name@domain.tld)

+If you have included parts of another font, such as OpenType feature code, or starting from someone else's design that you're contributing to, or taking in your own direction, you must retain their notices exactly **without changing them**, and prepend your own.
+For example

+    Copyright 2016 Firstname Lastname (name@domain.tld).
+Copyright 2016 The Acme Project Authors (info@foundry.com) with Reserved Font Name 'Acme'.

+The copyright notice on line 1 of the OFL.txt must match the copyright notice inside each font file.

 - [ ] `documentation/sample.png`

 A sample.png banner image showing the project, so people get an instant and visual overview.